open/close all folders

 - Butt-Monkey: He is constantly suffering all sorts of accidents and mishaps, often but not always caused by himself (and more than often caused by Mortadelo).

 - Characterization Marches On: He was hit the hardest at it.
 In the comic's beginnings, he smoke on a pipe, wore a hat and a jacket, and his nose was slightly larger and curvier.
 He was also a Perpetual Frowner, and his surname was Gutiérrez, not Pi.
-He dropped most of those traits, although he retained the jacket for a comparatively longer time.
+He dropped those traits quickly except by the jacket, which he retained for a comparatively longer time.

 - Distinguished Gentleman's Pipe: Only initially.
 During The '90s it was occasionally shown to smoke regular cigars, and he still has the penchant to steal the Supervisor's Cuban ones.